MR-Gullo/latex-beamer/src/cs12/slides/00prompt-latex-beamer-v6.md

    a. **Learning objectives slide** - Present clear bullet points outlining what students will understand after the lesson, extracted directly from the specified textbook sections.
 These should be specific, measurable learning outcomes.

-   b. **Key concepts and definitions slides** - Important physics terms, principles, and conceptual explanations presented in digestible chunks with clear explanations.
+   b. **Key concepts and definitions slides** - Important computer science terms, principles, and conceptual explanations presented in digestible chunks with clear explanations.
 Break complex concepts into multiple slides if necessary for clarity.

    c. **Essential equations slide** - Critical formulas from the sections with brief explanations of when and how to use them, including clear variable definitions and units.

-   d. **Concept visualization slides** - For each abstract physics concept that would benefit from visual representation, create a two-frame sequence:
+   d. **Concept visualization slides** - For each abstract computer science concept that would benefit from visual representation, create a two-frame sequence:

    **Context Frame**: Begin with a frame that introduces the concept and explains what will be visualized, setting up the audience's understanding before presenting the visual element.